-The World Champions Rodeo Alliance is rolling out a system of classifying breakaway ropers based on money won—sorting ladies into Challengers and Open ropers based on money won the past three years.
+The World Champions Rodeo Alliance rolled out a system of classifying breakaway ropers based on money won—sorting ladies into Challengers and Open ropers based on money won the past three years.

 The WCRA considers ropers Challengers if they've won less than $5,000 in 2018, $7,000 in 2019 and $8,000 in 2020.

 "Part of what we’ve been doing with our alliance partners is compiling data as far as breakaway roping goes, we’ve tracked earnings data on over 1,700 breakaway ropers," Bobby Mote, WCRA president, said.
 "Of those 1,700 breakaway ropers, we tried to figure out where the line is for a pro.
 Granted, as a pro, it isn’t insinuated they are making a living breakaway roping; but, when they’re all meeting up with the best in the game, they are winning with some consistency.
 We drew a line based on everything we know.
 That’s how we begin.
 As we move forward, there will be more than just two groups of breakaway ropers.
 Even in the Challenger set, there are ropers who are certainly not novice.
 They’ve been college rodeoing or high school rodeoing and their earnings don’t reflect how good they are.
 They won’t amass a whole lot of money in earnings and they might be really good.
 Until we see them in the WCRA or they go to the big jackpots, there's no way to earn enough money.
 It’s not perfect.
 But it’s dang sure a start."

 The association debuted its first Challenger event at the Northern Breakaway and Team Roping Championships in Rapid City, South Dakota August 28, 2020.